matthewgson/existing_repo/README.md

-# This is new readme

-Now I made a change here.
-And I'm making adjustment again based on the conflict!

-Now I made a change.
-Haha again!

-What if I madke a change after stage?
+# Welcome!

+Now your team has changed the main while you are working on the branch.